StopScreenSharing/movie-keeper/client/README.md

 # movie-keeper

-A small JavaScript project to help you catalog, track, and manage your movie collection.
-Use movie-keeper to record movies you own or want to watch, add ratings and tags, search your collection, and export or import lists.
+A small Full stack project to help you catalog, track, and manage your movie collection.
+Use movie-keeper to record movies you own or want to watch.

 ---